| Design document | |

 During startup (resync the free blocks) and shutdown (flush the allocations) we need to suspend and resume queues.
 The ring protocol can be extended to allow the consumer to suspend the ring by:

-function checks the bit and writes “suspend acknowledged”push
+push function checks the bit and writes “suspend acknowledged”push no more

 itemsThe key detail is that the handshake on the ring causes the two sides to synchronise and both agree that the ring is now suspended/ resumed.